 Glaucoma Center of Michigan now has three convenient offices.
 Our flagship Southfield office is located in the Comerica Building near the northwest corner of Telegraph Road and West Twelve Mile Road, just north of the Northwestern Highway/I-696 interchange.
 It is accessible from either Twelve Mile or Telegraph Road.
-Handicap ramps and ample parking are available.
+Handicap ramps and ample free parking are available.
 Inside, elevators take you to our third floor suite.
 After exiting the elevator, turn right and proceed directly into our office.

 Our office to serve Eastside patients is located on the south side of Twelve Mile, just east of Little Mack and approximately ¼ mile east of I-94 in the St. John Surgery Center complex.
 After entering through the West entrance doors, GCM is the first office on the right.
 Ample free parking is also available. ***Beginning August 3rd our parking lot will be under construction.
 There is an entrance to our office on both the East and the West side of our St Clair Shores building.
 Thank you for your patience and understanding.

 Our Dearborn location serves the Western Wayne and Downriver areas.
 It is in the 3rd large building (called Eastpointe) on Garrison which leads off of Outer Dr. It is just north of Michigan Ave. and approximately ½ mile east of Telegraph.
 Handicap parking is directly across from the building entrance.
-There is ample parking in front (east) of the building and in the multi-level parking structure west of the building.
+There is ample free parking in front (east) of the building and in the multi-level parking structure west of the building.
 Enter the building and our office is conveniently located just to the right in Suite 102.

 We participate in most medical plans, including Blue Cross Blue Shield and Medicare.
 Our patient account representatives will process the appropriate insurance forms for you.
-If you have an HMO Insurance, it is your responsibility to bring the necessary authorization from your PCP’s (Primary Care Physician) office to your appointment.
+If you have an HMO insurance, it is your responsibility to bring the necessary authorization from your PCP’s (Primary Care Physician) office to your appointment.

 You will first be asked to complete several forms providing us basic information about you, your eyes, any medical problems, and your insurance coverage.
 In addition to the name of the eye doctor who referred you to us, we would like the name, address and phone number of your family or general medical doctor.
 Our staff will assist you in completing the forms if necessary.